Pecan Variety Identification

 Buyers routinely receive mixed lots of pecans and need to identify them.
 Pecan shows in Texas commonly have misidentified samples.
-Pecan variety identification can be a challenge, even to experienced growers looking at nuts that they aren’t familiar with.
-The common response we hear from people who are new to pecan varieties is, “they all look alike; how do you tell them apart”?
-The answer that I give is, “practice”.
+Pecan variety identification can be a challenge, even for experienced growers looking at nuts they aren’t familiar with.
+The common response we hear from people who are new to pecan varieties is, “They all look alike.
+How do you tell them apart?”
+The answer that I give is—practice.

-With familiarity and experience, the nuances in pecan shell shape and kernel characteristics in addition to tree form, bark and other growth characteristics of the trees themselves bring distinction to the observer.
-For someone that is new and unpracticed in pecan identification, there are helpful hints and resources that even the experts use to bring an obscure variety into sharper focus.
+With familiarity and experience, the observer can find distinctions in the nuances in pecan shell shape and kernel characteristics in addition to tree form, bark, and the tree’s other growth characteristics.
+For someone new and unpracticed in pecan variety identification, there are helpful hints and resources that even the experts use to bring an obscure variety into sharper focus.

 Estimate Tree Age